-Sheep and goats from $non-accredited\ flocks/herds$ must be held in isolation on the premises of origin/or other suitable premises.
+Lambs or kids intended for export from non-accredited flocks/herds must be held in isolation, together with their dams, on the premises of origin/or other suitable premises.
+The period of isolation has not been specified, but a minimum of 10 days is advisable.
+The date of commencement of isolation must be stated on the certificate.
 The premises are to be approved by the Official Veterinarian.
-The following conditions must be met before approval can be given under options V (b) (ii) OR V (b) (iii):
+The following conditions must be met before approval can be given under options V(c) (ii) (a) and (b):

-- i) The isolation accommodation must comprise an airspace from any airspace in which any other livestock are present and be as remote as practicable from any other livestock accommodation. - ii) The interior of any isolation building must be capable of being thoroughly cleansed and disinfected using an approved disinfectant immediately before the animals to be exported are placed therein. - iii) No drainage or effluent produced by/ or derived from other livestock may pass through the isolation accommodation. - iv) Any person who requires entry into the isolation accommodation, must first put on overalls and boots reserved exclusively for use in the isolation accommodation. - v) A footbath containing an approved disinfectant, diluted in accordance with the manufacturer's instructions, must be located at the entrance.
+- i) The isolation accommodation must comprise an airspace from any airspace in which any other livestock are present and be as remote as practicable from any other livestock accommodation. - The interior of any isolation building must be capable of being thoroughly cleansed and disinfected using an approved disinfectant immediately before the animals to be exported are placed therein. - iii) No drainage or effluent produced by/ or derived from other livestock may pass through the isolation accommodation. - iv) Any person who requires entry into the isolation accommodation must first put on overalls and boots reserved exclusively for use in the isolation accommodation. - v) A footbath containing an approved disinfectant, diluted in accordance with the manufacturer's instructions, must be located at the entrance.
 Any person entering must first wash and disinfect his/her boots using the footbath.